 This approach to DevOps benefits in the following ways:

 Containerization in DevOps naturally supports the concept of immutable infrastructure.
-Container images are immutable artifacts, which allows the container to be deployed in the same manner regardless of the level of the environment – Dev, Test, or Prod.
+Container images are immutable artifacts, allowing the container to be deployed in the same manner regardless of the environment level – Dev, Test, or Prod.

 4) As code